Shopee/shopee-react-knowledgeable/CoC.md

 Our meetup is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of participants in any form.
 Sexual language and imagery are not appropriate for any event, including talks, workshops, parties, Twitter and other online media.
 Participants violating these rules may be sanctioned or expelled from the meetup, and the group, at the discretion of the organisers.

-As a courtesy for being an internal event at @Shopee, hiring activities from external participants are not welcome.
+As a courtesy to @Shopee, hiring remarks are not welcome.

 ## The Less Quick Version